Grow Your Small Business While Avoiding Debt

 3. Home Equity Investment

 If a small business loan or crowdfunding don’t appeal to you, you may be able to secure financing for your small business by accessing the equity in your home.
-A Hometap Investment, which enables homeowners to quickly access funds without debt, monthly payments, or interest, could be an attractive way to support your small business.
+A Hometap Investment, which enables homeowners to quickly access funds without debt, monthly payments, could be an attractive way to support your small business.

 Unlike a small business loan, your home equity investment won’t impact your credit score.
 Unlike crowdfunding, you won’t have to hustle for donations or take time and resources away to fulfill donor rewards.
 And, unlike a home equity loan or home equity line of credit (HELOC), you’re not putting your home at risk.
 You’ll simply get the funds you need, fast, so you can reinvest in your small business.
 Your investment is settled when you sell your home or buy out the investment.